lacaulac/brainfuck-jit-compiler/README.md

   - Kind of optimising the way addition and substraction work by not loading and saving the currently selected value from the data-bank to the arithmetic register if not needed.
   - Adding a `ret` instruction at the end, in order to return back to the `main` function
 - Running the code (The most straight-forward part)
   - As the compiled code was written to an executable part of the compiler's memory, we can just run it as a function.
   - Also, just free memory and close the handle we've opened to the source code file

-## What's left to do

-### Optimisation

-- Actually doing JIT compilation